Preliminary tasks

 -

-If the team content member requests wording corrections, they can be found either in the PrestaShop CORE, a module, or in the directory /mails of the PrestaShop CORE.
+Access the Crowdin interface and validate any new translations (they can be found either in the PrestaShop CORE, a module, or in the directory /mails of the PrestaShop CORE).

 -